ballerburg9005/android-tvbox-2-linux-pc-and-server/README.md

 * Compile Kernel: this is is most cases not required
 * Configuring Distribution: speedups, etc.
 * **TODO** autoscripts Yunohost
+* **TODO** all written so far is written for doing proof-of-concept work, the endgoal is to create a working modded image not a working installation

 for endusers
 ------------